solidi/writing/31-deconstructing-my-reading-habits.md

 There are many routes to how I discover books.
 I am radically open to recommendations, and in some instances, I openly ask others.
 Book recommendations are also sourced from *asynchronous mentorship* — listening carefully to podcasts, YouTube, or crawling Amazon book recommendation lists.
 If the recommendation is *timely* and has potential *return on discovery*, I will commit to reading the book.

-## My Idling Time is Where Most Reading Occurs
+## My Idling Time Is Where Most Reading Occurs

 My reading habits are sporadic, occuring in a gap of time when I am sitting or idling.
 Scheduling this time is usually not sustainable.
 The crucial point is I read at least a few pages a day, even if it’s not chunked (such as reading one full chapter in a sitting).
 The books follow me, and I prefer the physical book over a digital format to keep focused.

 ![Idling time is reading time](images/31-02.png)

-# When Reading, Note What is Interesting
+# When Reading, Note What Is Interesting

 I do not entirely understand my “interesting” scale, but I know how they appear in the text.
 These artifacts are impactful quotes, interesting ideas, or applied applications.
 Things that are **terse and succinct** positively engage me.
 I thought about this one for a while where interest originated from morals, values, and beliefs of my upbringing, culture, and experiences.
 From a skill set point of view, my "interests" are detailed information and novel application methods.